PaulCollins99/Text-Editor-Project/README.md

 - Move line up and down (Hotkeys and buttons)
 - Save File to local storage
 - Open files through easy to use nav bar
+- Delete files (requires a refresh to update the nav bar)
 - Download file as txt

 Future Features